On the closedness and geometry of tensor network state sets: Introduction

 The exponential growth of the total Hilbert space dimension in $N$ is sometimes called the curse of dimensionality and limits exact treatments of most quantum many-body systems to very small system sizes $N$.
 Tensor network states (TNS) $|\Psi\ket$ are (approximate) representations of states $|\psi_0\ket\in\H$, where expansion coefficients $\bra\vs|\Psi\ket$ take the form of a tensor network, i.e., a network of partially contracted tensors.
-The only non-contracted (``open'') indices label the local basis states $|\vs\ket$.
+The only non-contracted (``open'') indices label the local basis states $|\sigma_i\ket$.
 The other indices are referred to as virtual or bond indices.
 Each bond index occurs at exactly two individual tensors, and one obtains $\bra\vs|\Psi\ket$ by summing over all bond indices.
 TNS methods are a powerful approach for the investigation of strongly-correlated quantum many-body systems, employed mostly in condensed matter physics and quantum chemistry.
+The tensor network forms a graph, where the tensors are associated to nodes of the graph, and the bond indices are associated with the edges of the graph \cite{Orus2014-349}.
 When the network structure is well-aligned with the entanglement structure of $|\psi_0\ket$, good TNS approximations of $|\psi_0\ket$ can be achieved with relatively small bond dimensions (small numbers of effective degrees of freedom).
-For one-dimensional systems, in particular, one can often reach machine precision accuracy \cite{White1992-11,White1993-10,Schollwoeck2005}.
+For this, it is desirable that strongly entangled sites have a small graph distance.
+For condensed matter problems, a common choice is to arrange the graph according to spatial distances in the physical system.
+For quantum chemistry problems, the choice is less obvious and may also be determined numerically \cite{Legeza2003-68,Chan2002-116,Rissler2006-323,Krumnow2016-117}.
+For one-dimensional systems, one can often reach machine precision accuracy \cite{White1992-11,White1993-10,Schollwoeck2005,Hastings2007-08,Verstraete2005-5,Landau2015-11,Barthel2017_08}.
 In contrast to quantum Monte Carlo methods, TNS simulations are not hampered by the negative sign problem \cite{Loh1990-41,Chandrasekharan1999-83,Troyer2005} for frustrated quantum magnets and fermionic systems \cite{Barthel2009-80,Corboz2009-80,Pineda2009_05,Kraus2009_04,Corboz2009_04}.